 MM BIO-1: Rice Field Fallowing Activities, Berm Construction and Removal, and Habitat Restoration.
-The applicant will implement measures to insure the restoration of fallowed fields.
+The applicant will implement measures, including payment of reasonable compensation where appropriate, designed to insure the restoration of fallowed fields.
 Prior to, during, and/or after berm construction and dewatering of potential giant garter snake rice field habitat, the applicant will adhere to measures within the Biological Opinion issued by the US Fish and Wildlife Service and any Incidental Take Permit/Consistency Determination issued by the California Department of Fish and Game.